programaromber/install-redmine-postgres-docker-ubuntu-18.04/README.md

 172.18.0.3	www.meusite.com.br

 <h1>apache2 configuration</h1>

-Replace localhost with the application url in the 000-default.conf file on the server in the /etc/apache2/sites-avaliable.
+<h3>Replace localhost with the application url in the 000-default.conf file
+on the server in the /etc/apache2/sites-avaliable.<h3>

 redirect permanent: